-What Can a Handyman Do in Torrington, Connecticut?
+What Can a Handyman Do Without a License in Torrington, Connecticut?

 In Connecticut, most "handyman"-type work is regulated through the state Home Improvement Contractor (HIC) registration when you contract to repair/renovate/modernize residential property.
 There is a limited HIC exemption for small jobs under a dollar threshold (commonly cited as $500 including labor and materials), but that exemption does NOT allow you to perform licensed trades (electrical/plumbing/HVAC) or avoid required building permits.
 In Torrington (Litchfield County), you typically deal with state HIC registration + state trade licensing (if applicable) + local building/zoning permits; Connecticut generally does not issue a single statewide "business license."